jaggehns/dsa-python/README.md

 <a href="mailto:jaggehns@gmail.com"><img alt="Email" src="https://img.shields.io/badge/Email-jaggehns@gmail.com-blue?style=flat-square&logo=gmail"></a>
 <a href="https://www.instagram.com/jaggehn_/"><img alt="Instagram" src="https://img.shields.io/badge/Instagram-jaggehn__-blue?style=flat-square&logo=instagram"></a>

-> In this repository, I document my learning journey of data structures and algorithms in JavaScript.
+> In this repository, I document my learning journey of data structures and algorithms in Python.
 This material can be used as a reference manual for developers, or you can refresh specific topics before an interview.
 Also, you can find ideas to solve problems more efficiently.